dra2020/rdapy/docs/index.markdown

 ### Command-Line Interface

 The command-line interface uses the package and enables [high-volume offline scoring](./scoring/).
-This toolchain uses [DRA GeoJSON files](TODO) as input data and scores each plan in an ensemble or collection on several dozen metrics described in [Scores (Metrics)]({{ '/scores' | prepend: site.baseurl }}) generating a CSV file with one row of scores per plan.
+This toolchain uses DRA GeoJSON and graph files in the [dra2020/vtd_data](https://github.com/dra2020/vtd_data) GitHub repository. as input data and scores each plan in an ensemble or collection on several dozen metrics described in [Scores (Metrics)]({{ '/scores' | prepend: site.baseurl }}) generating a CSV file with one row of scores per plan.